tom-halpin/pe-dojo-book/.github/ISSUE_TEMPLATE/pull_request_template.md

 ## Types of changes

-What types of changes does your code introduce to Product Engineering Dojo eBook?
+What types of changes does your code introduce to Product Engineering Dojo book?
 _Put an `x` in the boxes that apply_

 - [ ] Bug fix (non-breaking change which fixes an issue)